DinoChiesa/Apigee-Powershell-Admin/README.md

 - TargetServers: list, create, edit, etc
 - data masks
 - apimodels
-- shared flows or flow hooks (for now; we will deliver this when shared flows are final)
 - retrieving analytics or data from custom reports
 - DebugSessions (trace)
 - anything in BaaS